kkakkkka/awesome-code-as-x/README.md

 - [⭐️] **Code as Policies**: Language Model Programs for Embodied Control. [![arXiv](https://img.shields.io/badge/arXiv-2209.07753-b31b1b.svg)](https://arxiv.org/abs/2209.07753) [![Website](https://img.shields.io/badge/Website-Link-blue)](https://code-as-policies.github.io)

 ## World Program Definition
 A world program is an executable scene or physics program in Blender, MuJoCo, USD, CadQuery, or a similar stack.
 It is not a static mesh and not a video.
 Generation writes the program from language or a layout.
-Inversion writes it from images, video, or scans.
+Inversion / Reconstruction writes it from images, video, or scans.

 - [⭐️] **SceneCode**: Executable World Programs for Editable Indoor Scenes with Articulated Objects. [![arXiv](https://img.shields.io/badge/arXiv-2605.19587-b31b1b.svg)](https://arxiv.org/abs/2605.19587) [![Website](https://img.shields.io/badge/Website-Link-blue)](https://scene-code.github.io/)